mmlacak/crochess/docs/source/libcc/ccpos.rst

     Position descriptor; holding a position, and a piece and a tag found at it.

-    Structure also contains momentum a moving piece had when this position was reached.

-    Moving piece is not part of this :c:`struct`, and is different than static piece found at this position.

     .. c:member:: CcPos pos

         A position.